FedPeWS: Personalized Warmup via Subnetworks for Enhanced Heterogeneous Federated Learning: Experiments and Results

-\paragraph{Improved communication efficiency and accuracy.} We initially report the required number of communication rounds to reach the target accuracy and the final accuracy after $T$ communication rounds for the synthetic dataset in \Tabref{table: convergence-table}.
+We initially report the required number of communication rounds to reach the target accuracy and the final accuracy after $T$ communication rounds for the synthetic dataset in \Tabref{table: convergence-table}.
 The results underscore that the incorporation of a personalized warmup phase in a federated setup significantly reduces the required number of communication rounds across all tested scenarios.
 Notably, in specific instances, such as with the Synthetic-32K dataset and $\eta_g=0.25$, the conventional FedAvg algorithm does not meet the target accuracy within the $T$ communication rounds.
 Conversely, in scenarios where $\eta_g \in \{0.25, 0.1\}$, FedAvg only achieves the target accuracy in one of the seeds, exhibiting suboptimal performance in the other two runs.
 From \Figref{fig: synthetic-all}, it is evident that our proposed \texttt{FedPeWS} algorithm surpasses FedAvg in both communication efficiency and accuracy.
 We also consider a more extreme data heterogeneity scenario with $N=4$ participants, depicted in Figure \ref{fig: n4-synthetic}, where FedAvg completely fails by reaching only $58.4\pm2.33\%$, whereas our \texttt{FedPeWS} approach reaches $91.13\pm3.55\%$ accuracy by significantly outperforming the base optimizer (FedAvg) with a gain of $\mathbf{32.72\%}$.
 It is crucial to highlight that in this experiment, we set $\lambda=0.0$, effectively not enforcing diversity as outlined in Equation \ref{eq: mask-objective-func}.
 This approach focuses solely on optimizing the masks using the first loss component, which depends only on the data distributions of each participant.
 This shows that, in specific scenarios, we can learn the personalized masks (Procedure I) without the need to adjust the $\lambda$ parameter, while still achieving a better performance than the base optimizer.